KeithPatarroyo/starter-academic/content/post/parameterization/index.md

 ---
 title: Parameterization Tutorial
-subtitle: Lecture presented at Universidad Nacional de Colombia Numerical Analysis class.
+subtitle: Invited lecture given at Universidad Nacional de Colombia Numerical Analysis class.

 # Summary for listings and search engines
-summary: Slides and Jupyter Notebook about parameterization using libigl, meshplot and implementing Tutte, harmonic, mean-value, ARAP, LSCM, and a global parameterization with cuts.
+summary: Slides and Jupyter Notebook from an invited lecture about parameterization using libigl, meshplot and implementing Tutte, harmonic, mean-value, ARAP, LSCM, and a global parameterization with cuts.

 # Link this post with a project
 projects: []